CHC43515 Certificate IV in Mental Health Peer Work (Consumer Peer Work)

 MENTAL HEALTH PEER WORK SCHOLARSHIP PROGRAM

-This course meets the requirements of an approved course of education and study from an approved education provider for the purpose of qualifying for student payments.
+This course meets the requirments of an approved course of education and study from an approved education provider for the purpose of qualifying for student payments.

-Information about student payments can be found on the Australian Government Services Australia website under Education.
+Information about student payments can be found on the Australian Government Services website under Education.

 Orygen as an RTO